Peripli/specification/api.md

 Service Manager MUST also handle the orphan mitigation process as described in the [Orphan Mitigation section](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#orphan-mitigation) of the OSB spec for Service Instances and Binding that have been created by the Service Manager.
 How this is done is an implementation detail.

-The Service Manager MAY create an operation status when the orphan mitigation process (deletion of the Service Instance or Binding) is running.
+The Service Manager MAY create an operation when the orphan mitigation is in process (deletion of the Service Instance or Binding) is running.
 This allows users to track the progress and potentially failed attempts.